svetee/Module-6-Weather-Analysis/README.md

 ## Project Overview

-In this module, we practice our analysis, visualization, and statistical skills by retrieving and analyzing weather data for a hypothetical travel company, PlanMyTrip.
-Successfully completing the tasks will draw on our knowledge of Python, decision and repetition statements, data structures, Pandas, Matplotlib, and SciPy statistics.
+In this module, we retriev and analyze weather data for a hypothetical travel company, PlanMyTrip.

 ## Resources
 - Data Source: https://openweathermap.org/api
 - Software: Jupyter Notebook, Pandas Library, CityPy, Python Request, APIs, JSON Traversals

 ## Challenge Overview
-For the new modifications to the PlanMyTrip app, we are asked to add more data to the database, or cities DataFrame, so that customers know the weather in the cities when they click on a pop-up marker.
-We also added the amount of rainfall or snowfall within the last three hours so that customers can filter the DataFrame using input statements based on the temperature range and whether or not it is raining or snowing.
-Finally, we created a directions layer Google map that shows the directions between multiple cities for travel.
+For the new modifications to the PlanMyTrip app, we will add more data to the database, or cities DataFrame, for customers to know the weather in the cities.
+Additionally, the amount of rainfall or snowfall within the last three hours were added so that customers can filter the DataFrame.
+As a final task, we added a direction layer in Google maps that shows the directions between multiple cities for travel.

-### Objectives:
-Use nested try-except blocks
-Use Pandas methods and attributes on a DataFrame or Series.
-Create a new DataFrame from a new API search with new weather parameters.
-Filter DataFrames based on input and nested decision statements, and logical expressions.
-Create pop-up markers on a Google map from a filtered DataFrame.
-Add a directions layer on a Google map between cities in the filtered DataFrame.

 ## Summary